RezaCryptoo/Blockcast-node/README.md

-# 🚀 BLOCKCAST NODE IS LIVE!
+# 🚀 Blockcast BEACON Node – How to Set Up